 These checklists are provided for your convenience to assist with course planning.
 They do not substitute a degree check or STARS report.
 A degree check will be done when you submit an application for degree.
-Keep in mind that the University Catalog is the document of authority for degree requirements and policies.

 These flowcharts organize all EE courses into "like areas."
 If you are pursuing the MSEE degree, 15 units (5 courses) should be taken from one flowchart.
 These charts are not degree programs.
 For specific degree programs please click on the degree program links at the top of this page.

 Unless non-EE courses are included as part of your degree option (see Degree Checklists) you will need special permission to count non-EE courses toward the MSEE, CN, VL or MC degrees.
 Prior approval BEFORE registering is required.